Summer Job Search for Students

 Interviewing for a part-time or summer job when you are a student is a little different than interviewing for a full-time professional position.
 Summer job interviews are generally a bit more casual than other professional interviews.

 However, dress should be, at the least, neat and tidy.
 Business casual is usually appropriate.
 For example, khakis and a neat tucked-in polo shirt would work typically well, as well as dark pants, a blouse, and a cardigan.
+Avoid wearing denim.
 Here's information on what to wear, including photos of appropriate interview attire for a summer job.
 Also read here for information on what not to wear to a summer job interview.

-Summer youth employment programs provide summer work experience for youth, matching up teens with entry-level jobs at local organizations, providing a source of income, work experience, and fostering skills necessary for academic and professional success.
+Summer youth employment programs provide summer work experience for youth, matching up teens with entry-level jobs at local organizations, providing a source of income and work experience, and fostering skills necessary for academic and professional success.
 Some are run by state and local governments, while others are run by nonprofit organizations.

 Here's more information on summer youth employment programs, including eligibility, how to find a program in your area, and how to apply.